spgreen/eduroam-freeradius-docker/README.md

         Other Users within eduroam:

         7. Follow the same process as in Step 9 but using a different username and password.
            The username and password must belong to an account that exists within your country's eduroam network.

-           If both tests work successfully, then your eduroam IdP FreeRADIUS is working correctly.
+           If both tests succeed, then your eduroam IdP FreeRADIUS is working correctly.

     Exiting from the Docker FreeRADIUS Container: